-Way back when I started my first business, we either hired an accountant, invested in a proprietary accounting system or did the books ourselves.
+Way back when I started my first business, business owners either hired an accountant, invested in a proprietary accounting system, or did the books themselves.
 Excel sheets were the default choice for most of us.
-But the more time we spent on excel sheets the more complicated it got to keep up the books in order.
+But the more time we spent on excel sheets the more complicated it got to keep the books in order.
 Then came accounting software and bookkeeping got a lot easier.
 At about that time I started working with UPS franchises.
-I immediately realized that that accounting software can help me a lot in quickly creating an error-free Profit & Loss (P&L) statement (also called an income statement) and in running my back-office operations more efficiently.
-In this blog, I’ll guide you on how to read & analyze a P&L statement like a pro.
+I immediately realized that that accounting software can help me quickly create an error-free Profit & Loss (P&L) statement (also called an income statement) and in running my back-office operations more efficiently.
+In this blog, I’ll guide you on how to read and analyze a P&L statement like a pro.

-How to read & analyze a P&L statement like a pro?
+How to read and analyze a P&L statement like a pro?

 As I briefly explained in the previous blog, a P&L statement is a summary of your income and expenses over a period, generally a month.
-The P&L statement will show if your business made or lost money over that period.
+The P&L statement shows if your business made or lost money over that period.
 There are various components of P&L statements – all explained below.
-There are other financial statements such as Balance Sheet and Cash Flow statement.
-They also indicate the overall health of the business but P&L is most important.
+There are also other financial statements such as Balance Sheet and Cash Flow statement.
+They also indicate the overall health of the business, but P&L is most important.

 - Sales – Cost of Goods = Gross Profit, Gross Profit – (Variable Expenses + Fixed Expenses) = Profit